-Workers on the Better Caring platform provide a range of services; domestic and social care, personal care, nursing and allied health.
+Workers on the Mable platform provide a range of services; domestic and social care, personal care, nursing and allied health.

 Domestic and social support includes meal preparation, light housekeeping and assistance with daily activities such as reading or accessing the community, whereas personal care includes assistance with day to day needs such as eating, bathing, dressing and toileting.
 This level involves hands-on care requires a higher level of training than domestic and social care.
 Nurses can also provide medication assistance or help with specific medical needs.

-It’s easy to identify care workers who have the right level of skills, experience and qualifications on the Better Caring platform, with worker profiles clearly displaying their background, diplomas and services offered.
+It’s easy to identify care workers who have the right level of skills, experience and qualifications on the Mable platform, with worker profiles clearly displaying their background, diplomas and services offered.